kaaaata/portfolio/README.md

 ## Database and Migration Instructions
 This project uses Postgres with Knex

-<code>knexfile.js</code> contains config information such as database name "portfolio"
+<code>knexfile.js</code> contains config information such as database name "portfolio", and postgres role username/password "postgres"/"postgres"
+<code>CREATE ROLE postgres WITH LOGIN PASSWORD 'postgres';</code> if role does not currently exist
+todo: look into more scalable/reasonable implementations of knex/postgres configs...

 <code>psql portfolio</code> to open psql command line
 <code>\q</code> to quit psql command line